 A Guide for Preparing for Hurricane Season in Florida

 Because the hurricane season runs between June 1 and November 30 each year, a popular myth is that these storms cannot happen during the winter and spring.
-However, as the National Oceanic and Atmospheric Administration states, hurricanes and tropical storms can happen nearly any time of the year, regardless of the season.
+However, Florida hurricane preparedness is always necessary because, as the National Oceanic and Atmospheric Administration states, hurricanes and tropical storms can happen nearly any time of the year, regardless of the season.

 Since the Sunshine State endures the most hurricane activity in the United States, it’s important to keep these preparedness tips in mind for your Florida home.
 When it feels like the rest of the neighborhood is in a frenzy, you can enjoy the peace of mind that your property and family are ready for whatever the storm may bring.